ccspringer/CGE-in-JuMP/README.md

 # CGE-with-JuMP

-This is a simple CGE model implemented in Julia for Mathematical Optimization (JuMP).
+This is a simple CGE model implemented in the Julia for Mathematical Optimization (JuMP) interface.

 ## Requirements